-January of 2007 we began the process.
-We came to find out we had to take 8 parenting classes, get a background check and then a have a home study done.
-What we didn ' t know was that it would take nearly five months to get all of those things accomplished.
-Unfortunately, while we were going through this process, Austin the boy we saw in the register guard, had already had his committee set and we weren ' t able to be considered.
+January of 2007, we began the process.
+We came to find out we had to take 8 parenting classes, get a background check, and then have a home study done.
+What we didn't know was that it would take nearly five months to get all of those things accomplished.
+Unfortunately, while we were going through this process, Austin, the boy we saw in the register guard, had already had his committee set and we weren't able to be considered.

 Dee & Austin

-Dee met Austin thru the Heart Gallery Mentor Program the end of June 2008.
-She was interested in giving back to the community thru helping the youth in Eugene as she had similar help thru a family when she was a teenager and having difficulties.
+Dee met Austin through the Heart Gallery Mentor Program at the end of June 2008.
+She was interested in giving back to the community through helping the youth in Eugene as she had similar help through a family when she was a teenager and having difficulties.
 She was matched up with a young man named Austin who was 11 years old and living at the Safe Center in Springfield.

 We truly give thanks to Christy and the Heart Gallery Program!!!